raayan/raayanpillai.com/content/posts/gpg_ssh_yubi.md

 Your selection?
 [Q]
 ```

-At this point you're done with the basic setup of GPG with you YubiKey, you can enter the following to quit `gpg2`.
+At this point you're done with the basic setup of GPG with you YubiKey and enter the following to quit `gpg2`.

 ```zsh
 gpg/card> [quit]